 Beamish Museum was established in 1970 to preserve an example of everyday life in urban and rural northeast England in the early 20th century.
 Because the museum is so large, spread over 120 hectares (300 acres), try to pinpoint in advance what you don't want to miss.
 The museum features a mixture of original and replicated historical buildings, a huge collection of artifacts, working vehicles and equipment, rare livestock breeds, and costumed interpreters.
 Explore the grounds to learn about the region’s pit communities, collieries, train stations, and farms.
 Take a ride on the Pockerley Waggonway, snaking its way through the Georgian landscape just as it would have back in the early 1800s.
 There’s always something new here, so check in advance for special activities and demonstrations.
-Plan to visit Beamish Museum during your Beamish vacation using our convenient Beamish tour planner.
+To visit Beamish Museum on your trip to Beamish, use our Beamish online journey builder .

 Unable to display map at this time.
 Please try again later.